matloff/fastLinearAlgebra/README.md

 By the way, alternatively we could have first defined wR, i.e. vector-matrix multiplication, yielding another vector whose j<sup>th</sup> element is the dot product of w and column j of R.
-We could then build on this to define the matrix multiplication LR.
+We could then build on this to define matrix-matrix multiplication LR.

 Either way, it's very important that the reader view the process in this way, called *partitioned matrices*.